aiulus/perfcba/README.md

 value, scheduler, tau, and metrics, so downstream tools can consume the file directly.

+To probe reward noise, you can either set `--reward-logit-scale <value>` for a single configuration or sweep it via `--vary arm_variance`.
+The underlying knob rescales Bernoulli logits before sampling rewards: values below 1 push arm means toward 0.5 (higher variance), while values above 1 make the arms sharper and reduce variance.

 ### Regret-curve driver

 Use the reduced driver to focus on classical cumulative regret curves for a